How will the Biden campaign exploit the Trump hush money guilty verdict?

 I asked Democratic analyst David Axelrod how the Biden team will exploit the verdict, and he told me, “These are uncharted waters.
 I’m not sure of anything in this moment; nor are they, I bet.”

-Another Chicago Democratic consultant, Tom Bowen, asked the same question said, “This is an historic moment that will surely break through to those voters who typically don’t pay attention to politics right now.
+Another Chicago Democratic consultant, Tom Bowen, said, “This is a historic moment that will surely break through to those voters who typically don’t pay attention to politics right now.

 “The Biden campaign has a unique opportunity to drive a message about how electing a convicted felon will do irreparable damage to America.”